 Effective training gives analysts experience with real-world incident response while giving you feedback about how your analysts handle actual threats.
 Identified training exercises do have a purpose, especially when they are intended to teach analysts specific new skills.
 However, they do not show how analysts perform under pressure, or when faced with a situation they were not expecting, like a real attack.

-All analysts need training, but training helps tremendously if analysts are actually interested in pursuing and progressing through it.
-The following insights can help you make sure your training captures and keeps your analysts’ attention and accelerates practical learning for on the job performance improvement.
+All SOC analysts need training, but training helps tremendously if they’re actually interested in pursuing and progressing through it.
+The following insights can help you make sure your training captures and keeps your analysts’ attention and accelerates practical learning for on-the-job performance improvement.

 Training needs to be relevant.
 An analyst is going to be most engaged when the training is worth their time and builds skills they know they’ll need and be able to use in the real world.